HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Method

 \textbf{Selective Activation Checkpointing}: We use selective activation checkpointing \cite{korthikanti2022reducing} to improve the training efficiency.
 It has slightly higher memory cost as full activation checkpointing, but increases the overall training throughput.

-\textbf{BF16 with Stochastic Rounding}: Pre-training with full precision (FP32) is inefficient for large LLMs, but generic half-precision training (BF16 or FP16) often has numerical stability issues \cite{micikevicius2017mixed}.
-AWS \trainium~features BF16 with stochastic rounding (SR)~\cite{sr} which is used in our training.
+\textbf{Training precision}: Pre-training with full precision (FP32) is in-efficient for large LLMs, but generic half-precision training (BF16 or FP16) often has numerical stability issues \cite{micikevicius2017mixed}.
+On GPU, mixed precision training~\cite{micikevicius2017mixed} is widely used to achieve similar precision as full FP32 with better efficiency.
+For \modelname-7B, we used BF16 with stochastic rounding (SR)~\cite{sr}, featured by AWS \trainium.
 Stochastic rounding, which theoretically provides an unbiased estimate of the input, prevents the computation precision-loss in BF16 by performing the rounding operations in a probabilistic manner.
-The chances of rounding-up/down are determined according to the relative distance from the two nearest representable values.
-This allows for small increments to accumulate over time, even when added to numbers of significantly higher magnitude, which leads to preciser results in gradient update.
-Empirically, we found that BF16 with SR shows the same convergence behavior as mixed precision training~\cite{micikevicius2017mixed} for \modelname, with higher training throughput and lower memory footprint.

-\textbf{Coalescing Layers with Same Inputs}: We coalesced linear layers with the same inputs to reduce the communication in tensor and sequence parallelism, and increase efficiency of matrix operations.
-Specifically, the \texttt{Q,K,V} layers in an attention block are coalesced, and the two linear projections layers in SwiGLU \cite{shazeer2020glu} are also coalesced.
+Empirically, we found that BF16 with SR shows the same convergence behavior as mixed precision training for \modelname-7B, with higher training throughput and lower memory footprint.
+However, on \modelname-70B, BF16 with SR shows worse convergence than mixed precision training. {We found that mainly due to the nondeterministic normalization error introduced by stochastic rounding (see Section \ref{sec:sr_err}), and low-precision computations errors in gradient and attention operations.
+Such errors accumulate and signify on large models with more parameters and deeper layers.} Therefore, we developed a standard mixed precision training strategy.
+Specifically, unless specified, all computation and storage use BF16 without stochastic rounding.
+This strategy uses FP32 in precision sensitive operators, local gradient accumulation, and global gradient synchronization.
+It also uses master weights and FP32 optimizer states.
+Finally, it uses ZeRO-1 \cite{rasley2020deepspeed} for memory efficiency.

-\textbf{Constant Attention Mask}: As a decoder-only model, \modelname~ pre-training uses a constant attention mask (lower-triangular) matrix.
-Instead of passing attention mask as an input tensor in model training, AWS \trainium~ supports creating attention masks on Neuron Cores directly before use.
-This saves host memory usage, avoids redundant computation, and increases training throughput.
-To enable this feature in training script, the attention mask tensor is directly defined in attention block using \texttt{torch.triu} function and mapped to \texttt{device='xla'}.
-The Neuron compiler will therefore enable constant attention mask optimization during compilation.
+\textbf{Constant Attention Mask}: As a decoder-only model, \modelname~pre-training uses a constant attention mask (lower-triangular) matrix.
+Instead of passing attention mask as an input tensor in model training, AWS \trainium~supports creating attention masks on accelerators directly before use.
+The masked-out tensors will not be computed in the first place, which avoids redundant computation, saves host memory usage, and increases training throughput.
+To enable this feature in training script, the attention mask tensor is directly defined using \texttt{torch.triu} function and mapped to \texttt{device='xla'}.
+The Neuron compiler will therefore enable the optimization during compilation.